-Here’s a comprehensive list of contact information for TVET colleges in Gauteng.
-Technical Vocational Education and Training (TVET) colleges provide important opportunities for qualifying in different careers.
+A comprehensive list of Gauteng colleges and their contact details.
+Technical Vocational Education and Training (TVET) colleges provide important opportunities for qualifying for different careers.

 - Public TVET Colleges are subsidised by the state with approximately R6 billion per year.